 Parallel programming in Chapel

-10:00am - noon Pacific Time
+1:30pm-4:30pm Pacific Time

-Instructors: Alex Razoumov (SFU)
+Instructor: Alex Razoumov (SFU)

 Prerequisites: basic understanding of HPC at the introductory level (how to submit jobs with Slurm scheduler) and basic knowledge of the Linux command line.